jqhoogland/serimats/paths/README.md

 )
 exp.run()

-# This will generate 3 x 10 = 30 learners, each with different perturbaton size or perturbation seed.
+# This will generate 3 x 10 + 1 = 31 learners, each with different perturbaton size or perturbation seed.
+# The extra +1 comes from the control condition, which receives no perturbation.
 ```

 Or maybe I want to compare the behavior of different optimizers.